CUTE-Lang/miniCUTE/CONTRIBUTING.md

 ### 2. Compile and Test this Project

-To compile and to test this project, we recommend using [`stack`](https://docs.haskellstack.org/en/stable/README/).
+To compile and to test this project, we recommend using [`stack`][stack homepage].

-If you already have `stack`, use following command to compile this project,
+After installing `stack`, use the following commands to compile this project,

 ``` shell
 stack build                        # To bulid all packages (require LLVM)
 stack build minicute-common-syntax # To build minicute-common-syntax only
 ```

-and use following command to test this.
+and use the next commands to test this.

 ``` shell
 stack test                        # To test all packages (require LLVM)
 stack test minicute-common-syntax # To test minicute-common-syntax only
 ```

-When you make changes, please check whether your changes are buildable and pass the tests.
+When you change codes, please check whether your patches are compiled and pass the tests.

 ### 3. Fork this Repository and Make a PR